West Hollywood Legacies: Book Soup

 The city of West Hollywood was established in 1984, but many well-known WeHo businesses got their start way before then.
 Our #TBT contributor, Alison Martino (Vintage Los Angeles), is telling us the stories of these quintessential places that make up the culture of West Hollywood.

 Over the years, pop culture icons like Andy Warhol, Stan Freberg, Gore Vidal, Dennis Hopper, David Bowie, and Stephen King have dropped in.
 Just the other day while doing research for this article, Bette Midler stopped by to purchase a few of the latest novels.
 I remember my own celeb sighting when I spotted Bob Dylan browsing through the magazine section out front.
-His book “Chronicals” had just been released.
-It took all of the courage in the world to go over and strike up a conversation about literature, but he left before I could work my way over.
+His book “Chronicals: Volume One” had just been released.

-Elton John is still their most loyal customer, (a poster of him hangs by the checkout counter in his honor), and the Chuck Palahniuk and Ozzy Osbourne in-store appearances have been their biggest draws to date.
+Elton John is a loyal Book Soup customer (a poster of him hangs by the checkout counter), and the Chuck Palahniuk and Ozzy Osbourne in-store appearances have been their biggest draws to date.

-In addition to famous clients, many fascinating people have also worked behind the counters, such as Fawn Hall who was was spotted working there in 2012.
-Hall had gained notoriety in the early 80s as the secretary to infamous Iran-Contra affair central figure, Lt.
+In addition to the book store’s famous clients, many fascinating people have also worked behind the counters, such as Fawn Hall who was spotted working there in 2012.
+Hall gained notoriety in the early 80s as the secretary to infamous Iran-Contra affair central figure, Lt.
 Colonel Oliver North.
-She was later married to author and former manager of the Doors, Danny Sugerman, before she took her turn at the Book Soup register.
-Mariska Hargitay (Law & Order) is also a past employee of the bookstore.
+She was later married to author and former manager of The Doors, Danny Sugerman, before she took her turn at the Book Soup register.
+Actress Mariska Hargitay (Law & Order) is also a past employee of the bookstore.

 What You’ll Find Inside

-Book Soup also sells a wide selection of gifts, toys and LP’s.
-If you have a record collection at home, I spotted a few record players for sale underneath the records section.
-Some of my favorite elements of the book store are their iconic guardians keeping a lookout: Two gold dog sculptures, a bust of Elvis and a blow-up boat in the window.
+Book Soup also sells a wide selection of gifts, toys, and LPs.
+If you have a record collection at home, I spotted a few record players for sale in the records section.
+Some of my favorite elements of the book store are their iconic guardians, two golden dog sculptures, a bust of Elvis, and a blow-up boat in the window.
 These Book Soup relics have been with the store since its inception.
 And speaking of windows, their window displays are some of the most creative I’ve ever seen.
-They’re created by Rob Bieselin, who also regularly sets up an extremely elaborate booth at the LA Times Festival of Books.
+They’re created by graphic designer and writer, Rob Bieselin, who also regularly sets up an extremely elaborate booth at the LA Times Festival of Books.